Image ofMonty Python

-Monty Python is a British surreal comedy troupe formed in 1969, consisting of Graham Chapman, John Cleese, Terry Gilliam, Eric Idle, Terry Jones and Michael Palin.
-They created the TV series Monty Python's Flying Circus (1969–1974) and several influential films.
+Monty Python is a British surreal comedy group formed in 1969 by Graham Chapman, John Cleese, Terry Gilliam, Eric Idle, Terry Jones and Michael Palin.
+They created the landmark TV series Monty Python’s Flying Circus and a string of influential films, shaping modern sketch and satirical comedy.

 Image Id: 88629 Resolution: 500 x 361